dollkirk/Learning_Journal/Learning_Journal.md

 #### SOLUTION:

-## Component Package Three - Reset Area
+## Component Package Three - Reset Area/Companions

 #### PROBLEM:
 I created a script called "ResetArea" that created an array and destroyed each object in that array when the player object collides with the area collider.
 I tried to use "Length" to find the maximum amount of objects in the array and to then destroy the objects by doing "Destroy(gameObjects[max])".
 However, this just destroyed the gameobject in the last position of the array.